Symphogear: Supporting characters

-A Russian heretical engineer introduced in Symphogear G, known as "Professor Nastassja" (ナスターシャ教授, Nasutāsha-kyouju) or "Mom" (マム, Mamu) by Maria's team.
+A heretical engineer introduced in Symphogear G, known as "Professor Nastassja" (ナスターシャ教授, Nasutāsha-kyouju) or "Mom" (マム, Mamu) by Maria's team.
 She serves as their technical advisor, possessing extensive classified knowledge about sacred relics beyond what was released after the Lunar Attack.
 Though genuinely caring for the team, she maintains strict discipline to prepare them for their missions.
-Nastassja uses a wheelchair due to unspecified circumstances.
+During the disaster that killed Serena, Nastassja saved Maria and was paralyzed from the waist down.
+Subsequently, she uses a wheelchair.